 So on a lovely Sunday while Robert was away further south playing bowls I was applying paint over the awful wallpaper in the master bedroom.
 And that’s also another story.
 I was surprised when Robert walked in as I wasn’t expecting him until the next day.
 He looked grey and obviously was quite unwell.

 The next morning he was worse.
-I ran to my neighbor’s and used their phone to call a doctor.
+I ran to my neighbour’s and used their phone to call a doctor.
 He told me to bring husband in immediately and had to give me instructions as I didn’t know the town in which he was located.

 After driving the 60 kms with husband groaning at each bump and turn in the road, we arrived at the doctor’s house.
 He took my husband inside and left me sitting in the car.
 When Robert came out he said the doctor thought it was not serious and gave him a couple of pessaries.

-So with more instructions, to the hospital we went.
+So with more instructions, to the hospital, we went.
 They admitted him immediately but as the only ward open to admittance on this Sunday was the Children’s’ Ward that’s where he went.
 The surgeon was called and he later told me he was grateful to be called out as his wife had been entertaining a rather boring group of people.

 I was offered a bed in the nurses home but had to return to Willow Bay as my spaniel had been left there.
 On the way home I found a telephone box (yes they were still available then) and called my son in Wellington who agreed to get the first plane in the morning to be with me.
 He also agreed to call his sister who was in London and tell her.